Book Online With:

 • Weight gain

-These are common symptoms but not 100% proof that you have PCOS.
-Some women may deal with some of these symptoms but don’t have PCOS.
+These are common symptoms, but they don’t definitively indicate PCOS.
+Some women may experience these symptoms without having the condition.
 If you’ve been dealing with any of these symptoms or suddenly develop any of the above symptoms, contact your doctor.

-Your healthcare provider will consider your past, family history, and consider if you need additional examination.
+Your healthcare provider will consider your past and family history.
+Then, they will consider if you need additional examination.
 They will also conduct blood tests, ultrasound, pelvic exam, and check for ovarian cysts.

 Treatment Options

-We know there is no cure for PCOS and it doesn’t necessarily go away on its own.
+We understand that PCOS has no cure and typically doesn’t resolve on its own.
 One of the better ways to treat it is with a healthy lifestyle.
-This can help you manage a majority of your symptoms.
-Overall it makes it all easier to deal with.
+It can help you manage a majority of your symptoms.
+Overall, it makes it all easier to deal with.
 Talk to your doctor about the best treatment for your needs.

 If you’re looking to lose weight, weight loss has been known to help treat PCOS!
 This helps normalize hormone levels and improve insulin with a diet that’s high in complex carbs and low in refined carbs and sugar.
 It’s been proven that losing 5 to 10% of your body weight has been able to improve insulin levels.
 With normal insulin levels, you can help to regulate your period.

-If you’re not looking to get pregnant, birth control containing progestin may help to reduce higher levels of male hormones and also help to regulate your period.
+If you’re not looking to get pregnant, birth control containing progestin may help to reduce higher levels of male hormones.
+They can also help to regulate your period.

-It may sound impossible with an irregular period but getting pregnant with PCOS is entirely possible!
-Either with lifestyle changes or with the help of medications to help induce ovulation; or both.
+Although it may seem challenging with an irregular period, getting pregnant with PCOS is entirely possible!
+This can be achieved through lifestyle changes, medications to induce ovulation, or a combination of both.

-If you find you are missing your period or having irregular periods, this could be the first sign of PCOS.
+If you find you are missing your period or having irregular periods, it could be the first sign of PCOS.

 Regulating Your Menstrual Cycle

-Some birth control pills are progestin-only pills.
-For women who cannot tolerate the combination of both estrogen and progestin in their birth control pills.
+Some birth control pills are progestin-only.
+This is for women who cannot tolerate the combination of both estrogen and progestin in their birth control pills.

-The pill is taken for up to 2 months – designed to help regulate an irregular cycle.
+The pill is taken for up to 2 months and is meant to help regulate an irregular cycle.

 Are There Risks When Getting Pregnant With PCOS?